elinamren/focus/README.md

 # Focus App

-This is a Hyper Island project
+This is a Hyper Island project.
-A simple pomodoro timer for work/study focus.
+It includes a pomodoro timer for work/study focus.
+Focus list to add what you will work on.

+### Demo

+Will come soon

 ### Tools

 Reactjs
 Momentjs
+Weather API